The essential guide to camper van insulation and ventilation

 Our Unimog, Mowgli had 4 of these pop up roof vents.
 They open on all 4 sides so can provide constant ventilation and they had fly screens already fitted.
 We used to drive with them open so we know they’re strong and robust.
 Again, you’ll need to cut holes in the camper van to fit these vents.

-Our Sprinter van conversion has a had one of these extractor vents installed.
+Our Sprinter van conversion has one of these extractor vents installed.
 Fitted with a 12v motor the fan can rotate in either direction so air is either expelled or drawn.
 Because our Sprinter van Baloo was a minibus in a previous life, we bought her with an extractor fan already fitted.
 Baloo has loads of ventilation now.
 We’ll keep you posted on how it all performs.

 Chances are you’ll use one or two of these together in your camper van ventilation design.
 The important thing is to have enough movement of air into and out of the camper van to get rid of any lingering water vapour.